Commercial Driver’s License (CDL) Privileges following a DWI arrest

 If you have been arrested for a DWI, you might face the suspension of your regular driver’s license, pay fines and may possibly face a jail sentence if you have a commercial driver’s license (CDL).
-Your CDL will also be suspended regardless of whether it is your first or a repeat DWI conviction in order to comply with the federal Motor Carrier Improvement Act.
+Your CDL will also be suspended regardless of whether it is your first or a repeat DWI conviction in order to comply with the Federal Motor Carrier Improvement Act.

-Challenging a Drunk Driving Charge
+Challenging a DWI Charge

 You have 15 days to schedule an Administrative License Revocation (ALR) Hearing after a DWI arrest.
 The purpose of an ALR hearing is to determine whether or not your driver’s license and/or your CDL should be suspended or not.
 During the ALR hearing, the arresting officer is put under oath for questioning.
 Having an experienced Texas DWI Defense Attorney present will help raise important issues that may suggest whether or not proper procedures were followed or not at the time of the arrest.

 Your attorney may question whether or not the officer had reasonable suspicion to pull you over.
 An attorney may also question if the Standardized Field Sobriety Tests were administered correctly.
 If given a breath test, an attorney may question as to whether the Intoxilyzer 5000 machine was calibrated properly.
 If given a chemical blood specimen was obtained, it is imperative to collect all relevant information possible, including if it was conducted according to proper protocols, so the integrity of the sample is maintained.